Light, leisure, football : 1878-1900

 It’s all happening in North East football.
 Rival clubs Middlesbrough FC and Middlesbrough Ironopolis FC form an alliance to make a joint application to join the Football League but are turned down.
 The two clubs split again and Middlesbrough FC revert to amateur status.

-Newcastle United join the Football League Division Two at the start of the 1893-1894 season along with Woolwich Arsenal, Liverpool and successful Northern League side, Middlesbrough Ironopolis.
-There are 15 teams in Division Two and 16 teams in Division One.
-Liverpool’s first ever league game in their history is away to Ironopolis which they win 0-2.
+Northern League side, Newcastle United join the Football League in Division Two at the start of the 1893-1894 season along with Woolwich Arsenal and Liverpool.
+Also joining Division Two is the Northern League side, Middlesbrough Ironopolis who had finished in first place in that league with Newcastle United as runners up.
+There are fifteen teams in Division Two and sixteen teams in Division One.
+Liverpool’s first ever league game in their history is away to Ironopolis at Middlesbrough which Liverpool win 0-2.
+Division Two of the Football League was established last season.
+North East club, Sunderland already play in Division One.

 1894 – Ironopolis disband

-After one season in Division Two, Middlesbrough Ironopolis, who finished fourth from bottom are financially struggling and resign from the league.
+After one season in Division Two of the Football League, Middlesbrough Ironopolis, who finished fourth from bottom are financially struggling and resign from the league.
 They subsequently disband.
 Newcastle United finish fourth, narrowly missing a chance of promotion.
 Liverpool are promoted as champions of Division Two.
 Meanwhile, in Division One, Sunderland finish second behind champions, Aston Villa.

 1894 – Greatham Salt